IbraTech04/tTimeTable-Uni-Edition/README.md

 The golden key to this puzzle.
 This website houses all the relevent course information for every course offered on campus.
 I immediately knew this was going to be my point of entry.
 I considered scraping like the previous site, but since this site was more interactive that idea was going to be more of a chore.
 I didn't want to learn Selenium, so I decided to use the skills I built during picoCTF.
 I consulted DevTools.

-From there, I was able to find the API endpoint that I needed.
-I copied the cURL data and converted it into a Python request.
-From there, I played with the header, and was able to make a request to get all 1667 courses offered at UTM.
-I created, what I consider, by far the most overkill JSON file ever (lectureSections.json if you're curious).
-Weighing in at over 50 megabytes, this file contains every. single. aspect. of every course offered at UTM.
+Under the network tab... there it was. "getPageableCourses".
+The request used to fetch live course information for the website.
+Ecstatic, I copied the header information to analyze it.
+And there it was...
+The `pageSize` parameter.
+After messing with it's value, I confirmed that I had found the right paramter.

+I copied the cURL and converted it into a Python request.
+I changed the `pageSize` paramter to 1667 (The number of courses offered this year at UTM) and sent the request.
+When I got the respnonse...
+Let's just say I can see why it was initially set to 10.
+After dumping the JSON to a file, I was greeted with a 50mb JSON file with almost a million lines!
+While definately overkill for this project, I was happy to have found a solution.

 From there, I wrote a simple script to parse the new JSON file, extract the necissary data out of it, and insert it into the existing JSON.
 Then it was as simple as updating the code and bam!
 The bot was working with the new JSON file.

 ## Commands
 tTimeTable uses slash commands exclusively.
 The commands are as follows: